smartdown/solid-orig/public/SolidQueries.markdown

 ---

-The source for this [Smartdown](https://smartdown.io) card is available at https://smartdown.solid.community/public/SolidQueries.markdown and (*soon*) via [GitHub](https://github.com/smartdown/solid/site/SolidQueries.markdown).
+The source for this [Smartdown](https://smartdown.io) card is available at https://smartdown.solid.community/public/SolidQueries.markdown and via [GitHub](https://github.com/smartdown/solid/public/SolidQueries.markdown).

 ---